poshyvailov/JiraAPI_Tests/README.md

 # JiraAPI_Tests
-The aim of this project is API tests for test Hillel Jira --- [Test Jira URL](https://jira.hillel.it/secure/Dashboard.jspa)
+The aim of this project is to test basic functions of Jira (Create ticket, detele ticket, add comment, delete comment) API for test Hillel Jira --- [Test Jira URL](https://jira.hillel.it/secure/Dashboard.jspa)
 <hr></hr>

 This project uses rest assured library for Java